Claim Check

 aggregationStrategyMethodName

-This option can be used to explicit declare the method name to use, when using POJOs as the AggregationStrategy.
+The method name to use when using a POJO as the AggregationStrategy.

 String